milligram/milligram/.github/contributing.md

 We would love for you to contribute to Milligram and help us make this even better!
 Start reading this document to see it is not difficult as you might have imagined.

+_Note: For issues relating to the site, please use the [milligram/milligram.github.io](https://github.com/milligram/milligram.github.io)_

 ## Table of Contents

 - [Open an Issue](#open-an-issue)